bhatia-samridhi/Titanic-Survival-Prediction/README.md

 * [Python] - Language

-### Database
+### Dataset
-The database has entries such as name, gender, age, those who survived are marked '1' and those who didn't are marked '0'.
+The dataset has entries such as name, gender, age, those who survived are marked '1' and those who didn't are marked '0'.

 ### Algorithm Used